 Ezoic Review – Increasing my Adsense Revenue by 77% in 3 months

 Alright so you’ve been waiting for this moment and finally here are some of the results we’ve gotten so far while using Ezoic.
-At the beginning as I mentioned before I decided to split test 50-50 my Adsense auto ads setup against Ezoic to see how much it could improve.
+In the beginning, as I mentioned before I decided to split test 50-50 my Adsense auto ads setup against Ezoic to see how much it could improve.

 As you can see, there’s an uptrend where the EPMV started at $5-6 (similar results as my Adsense Auto-Ads) but after 10 days the trend was closer to $7.